SteveJM/Bash-Intro/Exercise3.md

     Notice that here the wildcard character was not quoted.
 This is a subtle difference in what we are asking.
 When we ran find, we wanted the find command to know that we are looking for anything ending with '.log'.
 In this case we want grep to search through any files in our current directory.

-    If we had missed the quotes off from the find command it would have tried to match files in our durrent directory, not found any, and then given us an error.
+    If we had missed the quotes off from the find command it would have tried to match files in our current directory, not found any, and then given us an error.

-    If we had included quotes around the wildcard in trhe grep command, it would have looked for a file explicitly called '*', not found one, and similarly given us an error.
+    If we had included quotes around the wildcard in the grep command, it would have looked for a file explicitly called '*', not found one, and similarly given us an error.

 6. Suppose, rather than the matching occurrences we want to know the name of the item that contained the match, well grep can do that for us too: